La Leyenda del Dembow World Tour

-La Leyenda del Dembow Tour is the first world tour by Dominican dembow superstar El Alfa to promote his studio album El Androide (2020) and Sabiduria (2022).
+The La Leyenda del Dembow Tour was the first world tour by Dominican dembow superstar El Alfa in support of his studio albums El Androide (2020) and Sabiduria (2022).
 The tour consisted on three legs.
 The first leg, was his the first arena tour on the United States, the second on a series of music festivals on Europe and concluded in Santo Domingo, Dominican Republic.
-The tour included a sellout concert in New York, Madison Square Garden which receive positive reviews by critcs becoming the first Dominican urban act to do so.
+The tour included a sellout concert in New York, Madison Square Garden which receive positive reviews by critics becoming the first Dominican urban act to do so.
 On July 16, El Alfa performed at Estadio Olimpico in Santo Domingo, in front of 50,000 fans, becoming just the seventh Dominican act to sold out the venue and the first urban act to do so.

+On June 5, 2023, It was announced that the tour was renamed La Leyenda del Dembow USA Tour with 10 new shows in the United States in fall of that year to promote his album Sagitario.
+Once again, The tour was renamed La Leyenda del Dembow Europe Tour 2024 with 15 shows across the continent during summer 2024.